-79. At 1:49 p.m.,1 after Trump had returned to the White House, and was reportedly watching on TV as events were unfolding at the Capitol, he tweeted out the entirety of his speech:
+- 83. As the crowd chased other USCP officers to the top of the Rotunda stairs, he and a small number of officers made their way toward the Capitol entrance below those stairs. - 84.
+At 1:49 p.m., after Trump had returned to the White House and was reportedly watching on TV as events were unfolding at the Capitol, he tweeted out the entirety of his speech:

-- 80. At 1:59 p.m., insurrectionists pushed Capitol Police to the top of the east Capitol steps, and by 2:10 p.m., insurrectionists began attempting to break into the building through windows on the west side. - 81.
+- 85. At 1:59 p.m., insurrectionists pushed Capitol Police to the top of the east Capitol steps, and by 2:10 p.m., insurrectionists began attempting to break into the building through windows on the west side. - 86.
 The Proud Boys made up a large portion of the first wave of insurrectionists to breach the Capitol and assault Capitol Police.
-Proud Boys also took deliberate steps to prevent the Capitol Police from securing the Capitol against unlawful entrants.
-And Proud Boy Dominic Pezzola, who was one of the first rioters to gain entrance into the Capitol after he used a Capitol Police shield to break a window, stated on a video subsequently posted to social media: "Victory smoke in the Capitol, boys.
-This is fucking awesome.
-I knew we could take this motherfucker over [if we] just tried hard enough."
+Proud Boys also took deliberate steps to prevent the